hackdaymanifesto/site/index.markdown

 ### Registration _Optional_

 If you require your attendees to register, make it clear what information is required for signing up and what the deadline for the registration is.
 If there's a maximum number of attendees the venue can handle, communicate how the selection process works and when/how people will be notified if they've been granted attendance or not.

 If there's a waiting list for the event, make sure to explain how it works.

 #### What to ask for

+Most registration forms lets applicants enter name, contact details and food preferences/allergies (if applicable).
+Depending on your event and your venue, you might want to ask for additional information - this manifest lists a few other topics which might make sense to add to the registration form.

-There are a number of things you could ask for, but a bare minimum would be:
+There are also a number of things you probably should _not_ ask for, like sex, religious preferences etc.

-* Name
-* Contact details
-* Food preferences / allergies (if food is served)

 ## Venue